-Western Washington University expects to teach classes in hybrid format this fall: some online learning, some in-person lectures — but no big parties
+Western Washington University expects to teach classes in hybrid format this fall: some online learning, some in-person lectures — but no big gatherings

 To safeguard students and staff against COVID-19, WWU’s Randhawa said a planning committee has recommended a variety of options, including: moving large lecture-hall sections online, supplemented with smaller, in-person seminars; moving small- and medium-sized classes to large lecture halls; and spreading classes across days and times, with staggered end times to reduce class size and ensure safe social distancing.

 Other steps may include what Randhawa described as “safe-occupancy living quarters in university residences, an indefinite prohibition on gatherings above a specified size, continued limitations on visitors to, and travel away, from campus, use of face coverings and other protective equipment, and frequent deep cleaning of facilities.”
-Translation: no big parties?

 The Whatcom County health department has told Western that it believes there will be sufficient capacity to test students for COVID-19 through the Student Health Center before they arrive in September, Randhawa wrote, and that it also had the capacity to conduct testing throughout the year.